Oral Pathology and Radiology

 Human Papillomavirus (HPV) is an infectious disease that can cause lesions in the genital and oropharyngeal areas.
 It is considered the most common sexually transmitted infection (STI) in the United States.
 Besides being spread horizontally between individuals,...

-White Oral Lesions That Need Your Attention
+White Oral Lesions that Need Your Attention

-White Oral Lesions That Need Your Attention
+White Oral Lesions that Need Your Attention

 White lesions, also known as "white patches," in the oral cavity refer to abnormal areas of the oral mucosa that have a white or whitish appearance.
 They may present as patches or plaques on the soft tissues inside the mouth.
 White lesions can arise from various...